rutpatel4003/school-facilities-cv-takehome/README.md

 If a USC-managed Google account says that AI Studio is unavailable, that access is controlled by the university's Google Workspace administrator.
-Use a personal Google account if permitted by the assignment and Google's terms, or ask the administrator for access.
+Use a personal Google account, or ask the administrator for access.
 This repository does not require a USC-owned key.
 Keep the key only in `.env`; `.env` is ignored by Git.

 The example file contains the Gemini 3.1 Flash-Lite standard paid token rates